jackiehjm/stx-docs/doc/source/updates/kubernetes/reclaiming-disk-space.rst

     The :command:`query-dependencies` command will show a list of updates that are required by the specified update \(including itself\).
-The **--recursive** option will crawl through those dependencies to return a list of all the updates in the specified update's dependency tree.
-This query is used by the “commit” command in calculating the set of updates to be committed.For example,
+The ``--recursive`` option will crawl through those dependencies to return a list of all the updates in the specified update's dependency tree.
+This query is used by the :command:`commit` command in calculating the set of updates to be committed.
+For example,

     .. parsed-literal::